Aethese/discord-anti-pauser/README.md

 # Spotify Anti-Pauser
 Uses the power of the Windows firewall to block Discord from pausing Spotify if your mic has been on for 30 seconds straight.
+This is made for those of us who love singing in voice chat, but Discord keeps hating on us :(

 ## Imporant notes
 Spotify Anti-Pauser creates a Firewall rule that blocks Discord from contacting Spotify's servers so they can't pause your music.